jear/Labs/Docker/README.md

 `#` **`docker volume ls`**

 BTW, you can see that Docker already transparently created many more volumes for you.
-Note thtat you have to do it on all the engines of your Swarm cluster for this method to work.
+Note that you have to do it on all the engines of your Swarm cluster for this method to work.

 Now you can start mariadb as a service using the volume just created: